 Island tours are a great day activity and one of my favorite things to do in Krabi, too.
 Book a tour, or get a group together and hire a boatman to take you around on a private tour.
 This way you can avoid some of the crowds.
 There’s an endless list of islands to visit and the snorkeling is often fantastic!

 Nightlife in Krabi Town is pretty tame with a few bars and some chill reggae spots.
 For a livelier scene, head to Ao Nang.
 If you really want to get down, you can make a short trip to Koh Phi Phi for the weekend and party for as long as you can handle.
 And Long Beach on Koh Lanta is usually where the party is at on that side of the Krabi province.

 There’s a lot to do in the area.
 Waterfalls, national parks, hot springs, temples, and more are all activities that will keep you busy for some time.
 And when you need to get away, Krabi airport isn’t far and goes pretty much anywhere in Southeast Asia and even Europe.

 Would you consider living and working in Krabi, Thailand?
+How about being a teacher for a while?
 Do you have any tips to add to this guide to Krabi Thailand for digital nomads?
 Let us know in the comments below.

 Contributing members are responsible for the accuracy of content contributed to A World to Travel.